cfpb/consumerfinance.gov/docs/migrations.md

 !!! note
-    While backwards migrations are necessary in external libraries that we create, we do not require them in cfgov-refresh.
+    While backwards migrations are necessary in external libraries that we create, we do not require them in cfgov-refresh because we prefer not to rollback migrations that have already been applied.

 ### Wagtail-specific considerations